 If you want to dip, but don't want to travel the 300 kilometers down to Eilat, you can also go to the Dead Sea, which is somewhat closer to Jerusalem.
-The Dead Sea is the lowest point on Earth, 431 meters below sea level, and here the water is so salty that you can float on it.
+The Dead Sea is the lowest point on the earth's surface, 431 meters below havets surface, and here the water is so salty that you can float on it.

 10 days in Israel: Head north